-WANDLE WANDERINGS: Dodging between the springtime showers for an Easter-time walk, KEN TOWL has gone all loopy
+WANDLE WANDERINGS: Dodging between the springtime showers for a weekend walk, KEN TOWL has gone all loopy

 Outer London is peppered with country parks, downland, ancient trails and sites redolent with the history of an area occupied since pre-Roman times.

 The LOOP, the London Outer Orbital Path, contrives to connect many of these along a circular route that makes it a sort of pedestrian M25.
 The LOOP is maintained by 22 local authorities and runs about 140 miles from Erith near the Dartford crossings and around to Purfleet on the other side of the Thames.
 It is divided into 15 sections, each around 10 miles long.
 In some places, you have to add a half mile or so from public transport to the route.

 This is the case at Petts Wood, the first starting point of Inside Croydon’s exploration of the LOOP, or at least those parts of it that are on our doorstep.

 The beginning of a stage on the LOOP is marked by a plaque at the appropriate station.
 Over the coming weeks, we will be exploring Sections 3 (Jubilee Park to West Wickham), 4 (to Hamsey Green) and 5 (to Banstead Downs).
 One of the best attributes of the LOOP is the flexibility that it offers.
 You can dip in and out of it wherever you like, or as public transport allows.
 Since it is a circular route that crosses hundreds of radial pathways all around London, there are lots of opportunities to join or leave it where you will.

 There are also, of course, lots of opportunity for refreshment along the way…

 Let’s investigate one of these even before we join the LOOP.
 Taking the steps from the platform up to the bridge, turn right and leave Petts Wood Station (reached by a combination of Croydon tram and train from Beckenham Junction), follow the row of shops round to the left.